natalieagus/ws2812b/README.md

 The file `ws2812b_writer.luc` receives 24 bit color input, and 1 bit flag signal to activate or deactivate this LED strip.
 Each color is encoded in 24bits of data.
 WS2812B expects the first 8 bits sent to be G, then R (next 8), then B (following next 8).

-It outputs `pixel`, which is the address of the current LED that should be receiving the 24 bit input color.
-It should ideally be connected to a ROM which receives `pixel` as address and outputs 24 bits of value for as long as `pixel` is set constant.
+It outputs `pixel_address`, which is the address of the current LED that should be receiving the 24 bit input color.
+It should ideally be connected to a ROM which receives `pixel_address` as address and outputs 24 bits of value for as long as `pixel_address` is set constant.